tmb5cg/Fifa-Autobidder/README.md

 _Note 2: (1/26/22) This is an entirely new version that works really well -- don't make more than 1000 bids in a day (or 2000 lol).
 Remember that in using this you are taking a risk and CAN get banned.
 The stats in config.ini are my last resting stats and [see here](https://docs.google.com/spreadsheets/d/15PRwG_wVajMtrCvhV2PRkPFTdEkvgdzcOdb_XwKUxxA/edit#gid=0) for my logs down to the minute and second!_

 _Note 3: (2/16/22) I might make a Youtube video explaining how to run it if there are issues.
 Join the Discord here: https://discord.gg/3ZuA9w6Szk_

+_Note 4: (8/26/22) New version released with all-new UI and automatic filter entry_

 ## Intro